austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

   GetStereoConvergenceValues()                    --> {keyframes...}     # Returns a dict (offset -> value) of keyframe offsets and respective convergence values.
   GetStereoLeftFloatingWindowParams()             --> {keyframes...}     # For the LEFT eye -> returns a dict (offset -> dict) of keyframe offsets and respective floating window params.
 Value at particular offset includes the left, right, top and bottom floating window values.
   GetStereoRightFloatingWindowParams()            --> {keyframes...}     # For the RIGHT eye -> returns a dict (offset -> dict) of keyframe offsets and respective floating window params.
 Value at particular offset includes the left, right, top and bottom floating window values.
-  GetNumNodes()                                   --> int                # Returns the number of nodes in the current graph for the timeline item
   ApplyArriCdlLut()                               --> Bool               # Applies ARRI CDL and LUT.
 Returns True if successful, False otherwise.
-  SetLUT(nodeIndex, lutPath)                      --> Bool               # Sets LUT on the node mapping the node index provided, 1 <= nodeIndex <= total number of nodes.
-                                                                         # The lutPath can be an absolute path, or a relative path (based off custom LUT paths or the master LUT path).
-                                                                         # The operation is successful for valid lut paths that Resolve has already discovered (see Project.RefreshLUTList).
-  GetLUT(nodeIndex)                               --> String             # Gets relative LUT path based on the node index provided, 1 <= nodeIndex <= total number of nodes.
   SetCDL([CDL map])                               --> Bool               # Keys of map are: "NodeIndex", "Slope", "Offset", "Power", "Saturation", where 1 <= NodeIndex <= total number of nodes.
                                                                          # Example python code - SetCDL({"NodeIndex" : "1", "Slope" : "0.5 0.4 0.2", "Offset" : "0.4 0.3 0.2", "Power" : "0.6 0.7 0.8", "Saturation" : "0.65"})
   AddTake(mediaPoolItem, startFrame, endFrame)    --> Bool               # Adds mediaPoolItem as a new take.
 Initializes a take selector for the timeline item if needed.
 By default, the full clip extents is added. startFrame (int) and endFrame (int) are optional arguments used to specify the extents.